-If your client, during the computation period or otherwise, does not give us information we ask for to confirm our original assessment or to make a reassessment, we can suspend or withdraw the legal aid.
-We can also recover from them all fees and outlays we have paid to their solicitor and counsel, less any amount paid in contributions.
+If your client does not give us information we ask for to confirm our original assessment or to make a reassessment we can suspend or withdraw the legal aid.
+We can also recover from them all fees and outlays we have paid to you.

 Changes of address should be reported as quickly as possible to avoid delays in communication.